 Break Bulk Shipment

 Naturally, when you are shipping a small trial order and hoping for repeat business, it will be to your advantage to control your customer's costs by getting the best rate possible.
-Also, when shipping LTL, you'll need to take extra care in packing and marking your cartons (we discuss carton marking in greater detail elsewhere on this site).
+When shipping LTL, you'll need to take extra care in packing and marking your cartons.
 Breakbulk shipments suffer from greater theft and damage.
 They are commonly packed using the following materials:

 All onboard packing aids should be recyclable or reusable.
 Use the minimum amount of material necessary to protect your product.
 Pallets, slip sheets and crates are loaded in the following manner: